Products and Platforms

 Reference Programs

-These reference programs are used to validate NICS in real hardware environments and support pilot-readiness across mobile, embedded, and power-sensitive systems.
+These programs help validate NICS in real hardware environments and support pilot readiness across mobile, embedded, and power-sensitive systems.

 Rugged mobility platform used to validate NICS across real device loads, environmental changes, and field-like operating conditions.